aleksanderkatan/klockilol4dupf/README.md

 - Hold a direction to continue moving that way.
 - Newlines support in messages.
 - Return to the game in the stage you exited.
+- A way to type in commands while in controls_display mode (mixed state?)
 - More extra zones!
 - Any other suggestions that I find cool.